This issue explores how the changes to our climate being caused by greenhouse gas emissions are expected to affect our freshwater.

 Studies have identified climate change as a factor in flooding events in Golden Bay in 2011 (Dean et al, 2013) and Northland in 2014 (Rosier et al, 2015), and as contributing to the cost of floods in the last decade (Frame et al, 2018).

 New Zealand’s annual average temperature has increased by 1 degree Celsius since 1909.
-(See indicator: National temperature time series.)
+(See indicator: Temperature.)

 Since 1972/73, soils at a quarter of the monitoring sites around New Zealand have become drier.
 (No change was detected at about three-quarters of sites, but where change was detected, it was skewed toward what would be expected in a warming climate – soil moisture decreased at seven sites and increased at one.
-(See indicator: Soil moisture and drought.)
+(See indicator: Drought.)

 From 1977 to 2016, glaciers are estimated to have lost almost 25 percent (13.3 cubic kilometres) of their ice.
 The maximum volume of ice was recorded in 1997 and from then until 2016, 15.5 cubic kilometres of ice was lost, enough to fill Wellington Harbour 12 times.
 (See indicator: Annual glacier ice volumes.)